DataBiosphere/toil/docs/contributing/contributing.rst

 Making Your Own Toil Docker Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Note!**  Currently Toil supports checking if quay.io docker images exist, but not other
+**Note!**  Toil only supports checking if quay.io and docker.io images exist.
+To use
-repos.
-To use an image not hosted on quay.io, you will have to specifically override this
+an image not hosted on docker.io or quay.io, you will have to specifically override this
 by specifying ``TOIL_APPLIANCE_SELF`` with the ``[override]`` modifier (though be warned,
 Toil may loop forever when launching a cluster if this docker image does not, in fact,
 exist... you've been warned), for example: